-Salespeople get a bad reputation—think of used car salesmen—but they're perhaps the most important employees in a company besides the CEO.
-Even if you snagged the best graphic designer or accountant, your company would sink if you didn't sell your product or service.
-In the words of Henry Ford, "nothing happens until someone sells something."
+Salespeople are perhaps the most important employees in a company besides the CEO.
+Even if you lured the best graphic designer or accountant, your company would sink if you didn’t sell your product or service.
+In the words of Henry Ford, “nothing happens until someone sells something.”

 The best salespeople set goals and achieve them consistently with the help of research.
-But great salespeople know their most important asset is their integrity; they genuinely believe in their product, their job, and will treat others honestly.
+But great salespeople know their most important asset is their integrity, and they genuinely believe in their product and job.

-It's a scary prospect to just hope you'll get some great sales cover letters and resumes in your inbox, so that's where BeamJobs steps in.
-We've got writing tips for your job description, so you can hire the best salesperson possible.
+You can’t just hope you’ll get some great sales cover letters and resumes in your inbox, which is where BeamJobs steps in.
+We’ve got writing tips and suggestions so you can create the ideal job description and hire the best salesperson possible.

 Picture this: you're on a wealthy executive team, watching a pitch for a new kitchen product.
 The salesperson is rambling, and all you've figured out from their lengthy speech is that they have a product.
 You don't know what they want from you, and the speaker is vague whenever you ask questions.